Tobiadefami/fuxion/README.md

 ## Pipelines

 We can train machine learning models on the combination of synthetically generated data and their normalized format.
-This is where we use `pipelines.py`
+To generate such data, we make use of `pipelines.py`.

 ```bash
 Usage: pipelines.py [OPTIONS] DATATYPE